 District Administrative staff will verify earned vacation balances prior to approving the buyback payout.
-Employees requesting and approved for buyback will be required to cancel any future scheduled time off
+Employees requesting and approved for buyback will be required to cancel any future scheduled time off which will result in negative accrual balances.

 Buyback hours will be paid with regularly scheduled payroll on the last day of the working month.
-Payouts
+Payouts will be subject to federal and state taxes.